Naatchi/NaatchiBot-Rewrite/README.md

-# AS OF RIGHT NOW THIS PROJECT IS STARTING TO BE MAINTAINED

 this project is relatively old in AI standards and I have other endevords I am looking towards making it difficult to work on this. an updated version of this project will be released in the future utilizing tensorflow for quicker predictions and a website for interfacing.